punnypenguins/projectdelve/documentation/for-beginner-contributers.md

 *Read more about GitHub Desktop in its documentation [here](https://docs.github.com/en/desktop).*

-`🌟 GitHub Desktop also has the advantage of being already integrated with [Atom](https://atom.io/), so if Atom is your preferred code editor, you're in luck!`
+🌟 GitHub Desktop also has the advantage of being already integrated with [Atom](https://atom.io/), so if Atom is your preferred code editor, you're in luck!

 # Fork a repository

 The first step to contributing to anyone else's repository on GitHub is [forking](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/about-forks).

-To learn to fork any general repository, follow the steps in GitHub's documentation [here](https://docs.github.com/en/get-started/quickstart/fork-a-repo).
+To learn to fork a repository, follow the steps in GitHub's documentation [here](https://docs.github.com/en/get-started/quickstart/fork-a-repo).

 To fork the **Project Delve repository** specifically, you can simply [click here](https://github.com/punnypenguins/projectdelve/fork).